raboof/sbt-reproducible-builds/README.md

 * Specify `scalaVersion` (and if applicable `crossScalaVersions`) in your build configuration
 * Use [sbt-strict-scala-versions](https://github.com/raboof/sbt-strict-scala-versions) to ensure always using those Scala versions (`addSbtPlugin("net.bzzt" % "sbt-strict-scala-versions" % "0.0.1")`)

+# Security

+If you find a security issue in this project, please email arnout@bzzt.net .
+Those reports will be treated confidentially.